sneha-balamurali/fpga/introduction/vivado_overview.md

 **Figure 2: 125 MHz square wave, which is the shape of a typical clock signal.**
 - The frequency of the clock determines how fast the circuit operates.
-- For example, a 125 MHz clock means the signal goes through 125 million cycles (high → low → high) every second/ each period is 8ns.
+- For example, a 125 MHz clock means the signal goes through 125 million cycles (high → low → high) every second/ each period is 8 ns.
 - Each rising edge (transition from low to high) or falling edge (high to low) can be used as a trigger for logic elements inside the FPGA to capture or update data.
 ### FCLK_CLK0
 - On the Red Pitaya, the ARM processor in the Zynq chip generates up to four programmable clocks (`FCLK_CLK0 … FCLK_CLK3`) to the FPGA logic.
 Physically, these clocks sit at the boundary between the processor system (PS) and the programmable logic (PL) and ensure both sides can stay synchronised when sharing data. [^1]